Self-Compassion (Website)

 Citation: Stöeber, Joachim., Otto, Kathleen., & Stoll, Oliver (2006).
 Multidimensional Inventory of Perfectionism in Sport (MIPS): English version.
 School of Psychology, University of Kent.
 (Unpublished).https://kar.kent.ac.uk/41560/1/MIPS%20-%20English%20Version%20%28Nov%202006%29.pdf

-**The MIPS is also included within the OER Lesson Plan for Perfection(ism) in Sport**
+Abstract: The MIPS Questionnaire poses a series of questions to athletes regarding Perfectionism and Non-Perfect Performance during training and competitions, and perceived pressure from coaches, teammates, and parents. **The MIPS is also included within the OER Lesson Plan for Perfection(ism) in Sport**

-Friday Night Lights (Video, Length 1:29)
+Friday Night Lights (Video - 1:29min.)

-Movie clips.
+Citation: Movie clips.
 “Coach Gaines on Being Perfect”.
 YouTube video, 3:27.
 2004.

 OER Lesson Plan: Coach Gaines' Final "PEP" Talk